Over the Edge (game): Laws

 Guns, explosives and bulletproof vests are illegal.
 Only the Peace Force, the island's heavily armed law enforcement agency, can carry guns and they enforce this law very vigorously.
+A person caught "carrying black" ('Marjan patois for possessing a firearm) will be at least arrested and possibly shot on sight if seen openly carrying one.

+However blades and clubs can be openly carried anywhere.

 Drug laws are similar to those in Europe and United States but enforced only sporadically.
+Most 'Marjans use drugs on a daily basis.
+Visitors new to Al Amarja must specify when ordering an open-container beverage of any kind whether they want it "jumped" (spiked with a stimulant drug), "deep" (spiked with a narcotic or depressant drug), or "sharp" (unadulterated).

 Otherwise the police and government lets everybody do whatever they want unless it threatens the state or they have something to gain in stopping it.
+After all, that is the main reason visitors come here.

 Population

 The mixed history of the island means that locals look like a mix of various racial characteristics.
-The current population of Al Amarja has also been increased by a mix of Mediterranean, European, North American and some Asian and Sub-Saharan African immigrants.
+The current population of Al Amarja has also been increased by a mix of Mediterranean, European, and some recent North American, Asian and Sub-Saharan African immigrants.
 They also include mutants, maniacs, outlawed psychics, magicians, intelligence and conspiracy operatives, fringe scientists, unscrupulous businessmen, rich patrons and anything else.
 There are no accurate census numbers.

 Al Amarjans – also known as 'Marjans – are rough people.
 Self-expression is common to the point of self-indulgence.
 Instead of neckties, they wear a noose around their neck; nooses previously used to hang criminals are very prized.
 Knives and steel-reinforced boots are universal accessories.
-Street and bar brawls are common entertainment.
+Street fights and bar brawls are common entertainment.
 Because of the common mutual hostility and suspicion, it is a custom to serve beverages and snacks in their original containers.

 Al Amarjans practice just about any religion from Christian Science to human sacrifice.
 They include Satanists and "Sommerites", religiously oriented fans of rock star Karla Sommers.
 The Temple of the Divine Experience, a multi-religious worship center and dance club, is the only official place of worship in Al Amarja.